GenesisFR/HowToBecomeGoodAtShooters/README.md

 - completing objectives early limits the number of additional enemy waves
 - Contagion from the Eclipse Protocol gear set can destroy at least 2 waves of drones if one spawns shortly after the previous one
 - equip the jammer pulse for drone rooms
+- every time an enemy dies, expect a spawn to not be caught off guard
 - foaming a boss/hunter/rogue stops them from medkitting
 - going down or dying on an objective keeps capturing it
 - immune reviver drones and warhounds can be destroyed by Hostile Negotiations from the Negotiator’s Dilemma gear set even though no icons will be displayed above them (TODO: verify if warhounds can actually be destroyed)